budturfays/hell-let-loose-bot/README.md

 # hell-let-loose-bot
-hell let loose artillery bot for introverts or anyone with no friend.
+hell let loose artillery bot for introverts or anyone who have no friend.